Bow Church DLR station: Design

 There is a crossover south of the station which allows trains from Stratford and Poplar to reverse here.
 One example of this is when the new platforms at Stratford were being constructed – trains were suspended between Bow Church and Stratford and trains from Poplar terminated here.
 The station is accessible via lifts to both platforms and it has ticket machines and Oyster pads.

 Location

 The station takes its name from the nearby 14th century Bow Church, which is a Church of England church.

 It is interlinked by an out of station interchange (OSI) within 300 m walking distance via Bow Road with Bow Road station on London Underground's District and Hammersmith and City lines.
-The two Bow stations are classed as a single station for ticketing purposes as well as on tube maps but both managed separately.
+The two stations are classed as a single station for ticketing purposes as well as on tube maps but both managed separately.

 London Buses routes 25, 108, 205, 425, N25 and N205 serve the station.